How to choose paint colours: a complete guide for Toronto homeowners

 Unlike a couch you can swap out or throw pillows in a closet, paint is a commitment.
 Full stop.
 It controls the mood of every room.
 It can make a 200 square foot bedroom feel like a closet, or like the retreat you actually want to come home to.

-And here's the thing most people miss: colour choices also affect your resale value.
+What most people miss: colour choices also affect your resale value.
 Sometimes way more than you'd expect.
 Neutral, thoughtfully-chosen colours appeal to buyers.
 Bold or trendy ones?
 They're a gamble.
 If you're thinking about selling within five to ten years, your colour decisions are partly financial decisions.

 I watch the same mistakes happen over and over.
 Homeowners fall in love with a sample that pops in the store but overwhelms all four walls at home.
 They forget natural light changes throughout the day.
 They pick a colour that clashes with their flooring or their kitchen cabinets.
 But once you understand the principles, most of those mistakes just disappear.